LittleSaya/IndexOutOfRangeDSPMod/DSPAddPlanet/thunderstore/README.md

 ### Format

-One planet per row, row format is similar to URL query string (but not the same, the parser used here is extremely simple).
+One planet per row, empty rows and comment rows begin with '#' are allowed, row format is similar to URL query string (but not the same, the parser used here is extremely simple).

 Example: `uniqueStarId=2_test-44525415-64-A10-Erakis&index=4&orbitAround=0&orbitIndex=4&number=5&gasGiant=false`